-What is going on with government Covid contracts?
+Covid: Why were the government's Covid contracts challenged?

 - Published

-During the pandemic, the government has awarded thousands of contracts to private companies, spending billions of pounds of public money in the process.
+During the pandemic, the government awarded thousands of contracts to private companies, spending billions of pounds of public money.

-They cover everything from personal protective equipment (PPE) - masks, gowns and gloves - to services such as researching public opinion about the government's Covid measures.
+They covered everything from personal protective equipment (PPE) - masks, gowns and gloves - to services such as researching public opinion about Covid measures.

-But the way these contracts have been awarded - and the huge sums of money involved - have led to accusations of a lack of transparency.
+But the way these contracts were awarded led to accusations of a lack of transparency and there have been court rulings against the government.

-The government has also been taken to court with a judge ruling that Health Secretary Matt Hancock "breached his legal obligation" by not publishing details of Covid deals quickly enough.

-Mr Hancock told The Andrew Marr Show: "My team were working seven days a week, often 18 hours a day, to get hold of the equipment that was saving lives."

 What are the normal rules?